developersamuelakram/CoffeeOrderApp/README.md

 different drink.
 Your previous order info will remain unless you clear the databse (I have provided the button for that) Any questions dev.samakram@gmail.com

-The main Highlight of this App you can call is the CART AND ITS ABILITY to hold the data.
+The main Highlight of this App is the CART AND ITS ABILITY to hold the data.